 Most bridges will last approximately a decade, or more, with proper care and attention.
 Patients should visit their dentist regularly for six-month examinations to monitor oral health and wellness.

 Schedule a visit today!

 At Nashua Cosmetic and Restorative Dentistry, we help Nashua, NH area patients achieve the smile they’ve always wanted, even when tooth loss has become an issue.
-Drs.
-Judith Whitcomb and Randall Viola provide patients the care they need, including dental bridges.
+Dr. Judith Whitcomb provide patients the care they need, including dental bridges.
 Contact the office located at 1 Trafalgar Square, Suite #103 at (855) 363-3793.
 We welcome patients to book their visit to find out how we can restore their smiles!